triton-inference-server/model_navigator/docs/conversion.md

 # Signature of the model outputs.
 [ outputs: list[str] ]

-# The maximum GPU memory in bytes the model can use temporarily during execution for TensorRT acceleration.
-[ tensorrt_max_workspace_size: integer ]

 # Target format to generate.
 [ target_formats: list[str] | default: ['tf-trt', 'tf-savedmodel', 'onnx', 'trt', 'torchscript', 'torch-trt'] ]